 Applications in languages whose presence on the web is limited; Full Consensus

-Entrepreneurs, who otherwise meet other criteria in this section, in those markets where market constraints make normal business operations more difficult.
-Consensus

-There was a Minority view in the group that for profit enterprises should not be included in the categories receiving aid.
+There was a Minority view that entrepreneurs, who otherwise meet other criteria in this section, in those markets where market constraints make normal business operations more difficult.
+There was a Strong Suport but significant oppostions in the group that for profit enterprises should not be included in the categories receiving aid.

 Applicants NOT Entitled To Receive Support